dannyhammer/toad/README.md

 ```
 Commands:
-  await          Await the current search, blocking until it completes
   bench          Run a benchmark with the provided parameters
   changevariant  Change the variant of chess being played, or display the current variant
   display        Print a visual representation of the current board state